4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/5-Web_Service_Protocol_VPP/5-Web_Service_Protocol_VPP.md

 The following are examples of requests and responses of each service.
 The requests are made with the curl command from the command line.
 The response JSON are all formatted with beautifier to facilitate viewing.
 They were one string without line breaks when received from the web services.

+WIth the introduction of location based libraries, the API responses may differ depending on whether the request was made with a new location-based token or the legacy user-based token.
+Where responses differ, examples of both are provided.